canonical/superset-k8s-operator/documentation/tutorial/02-environment-setup.md

 juju bootstrap microk8s superset-controller
 ```

-Finally, create a workspace, or 'model', on this controller.
-For this example, the workspace is named "superset-model".
+Finally, create a model on this controller.
+For this example, the model is named "superset-model".
 Juju will create a Kubernetes namespace "superset-model":
 ```bash
 juju add-model superset-model
 ```
-After this, you should see something similar to the below when running the `juju status` command:
+After this, you should see something similar to the below when running `juju status`:
 ```bash
 # >>> Model           Controller           Cloud/Region        Version  SLA          Timestamp
 # >>> superset-model  superset-controller  microk8s/localhost  3.5.3    unsupported  16:05:03+01:00